fromheart2heartsprojects/fromheart2heartsprojects.github.io/README.md

 ---

-© Bilal De La Rosa
+© June 2026 Bilal De La Rosa

 Permission is granted to copy, share, distribute, and transmit this work in its entirety for non-commercial purposes, provided proper attribution is given and the content is not altered.